Training LLMs on HPC Systems: Best Practices from the OpenGPT-X Project: Background

 \item \textbf{Optimizations outside of pre-training:} Advances have occurred on the whole life cycle of model training.
-This includes data preprocessing \cite{brandizzi2024data}, tokenization schemes \cite{ali2024tokenizerchoice}, hyperparameter optimization (e.g., Maximal Update Parametrization \cite{yao2023mup}), and fine-tuning approaches such as reinforcement learning with human feedback (RLHF) \cite{ziegler2020rlhf, stiennon2022rlhf}, and methods to enhance reasoning capabilities, including prompt engineering \cite{deepseekai2024}.
-Inference efficiency is improved with techniques such as KV-Caching \cite{pope2022kvcache}.
+These include data preprocessing~\cite{brandizzi2024data}, tokenization schemes~\cite{ali2024tokenizerchoice}, hyperparameter optimization (e.g., Maximal Update Parametrization~\cite{yao2023mup}), fine-tuning approaches such as reinforcement learning with human feedback (RLHF)~\cite{ziegler2020rlhf, stiennon2022rlhf}, and methods to enhance reasoning capabilities, including prompt engineering~\cite{deepseekai2024}.
+Inference efficiency is improved with techniques such as KV-Caching~\cite{pope2022kvcache}.

-\item \textbf{Emergence of novel architectures:} Beyond traditional transformers, alternative neural network architectures such as state-space models (SSMs) are gaining attention \cite{gu2024mamba}, promising improvements in performance and computational efficiency.
-Another promising approach is explored by xLSTMs \cite{beck2024xlstm}.
+\item \textbf{Emergence of novel architectures:} Beyond traditional transformers, alternative neural network architectures such as state-space models (SSMs) are gaining attention~\cite{gu2024mamba}, promising improvements in performance and computational efficiency.
+Another promising approach is explored by xLSTMs~\cite{beck2024xlstm}.

 \item \textbf{More powerful hardware:} Continual advancements in GPU and accelerator technologies have supported faster model training, increased scalability, and reduced costs.
-One example of AI workloads shaping chip designs are tensor cores and low-precision support, e.g. exploited by Nvidia's Transformer Engine library.
+One example of AI workloads shaping chip designs are tensor cores and low-precision support, e.g. exploited by NVIDIA's Transformer Engine library.

 \item \textbf{Enhanced usability and system integration:} Interfaces like ChatGPT’s conversational assistant have significantly lowered entry barriers, making powerful language models accessible to broader audiences.
 This category includes agentic frameworks, , where models interface dynamically with external tools, APIs, and environments to expand their applicability.